🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Summary & Amazon Sidewalk - Silicon Labs Demo

-Amazon Sidewalk technology is still early, but it holds a lot of potential for enabling a new era of BLE devices.
-If you’d like to see the Amazon Sidewalk in action, be sure to check out the video version of this article which includes a step-by-step demo using an Amazon Sidewalk Kit provided by Silicon Labs.
+Amazon Sidewalk technology is still early, but it holds a lot of potential for enabling a new era of Bluetooth LE devices.
+If you'd like to see the Amazon Sidewalk in action, be sure to check out the video version of this article which includes a step-by-step demo using an Amazon Sidewalk Kit provided by Silicon Labs.